Hajo376/SNOM_AFM_analysis/README.rst

 Key areas to improve:
 ---------------------

 Improve the documentation.
 Some sort of Unittesting or Integration testing.
 More universal data loading.
 (Similar to gwyddion) Support for spectra and interferogramms.
 Maybe incorporate pysnom by Quasars.
 Better support for approach curves and 3D scans.
 Better and adjustable plotting, (adaptable layout, custom fonts, sizes...)
 Allow for custom colormaps.
 Speed improvements.
 Maybe switch to imshow instead of pcolormesh.
+And of course, more functionality.